Hunston, West Sussex: Listed buildings

+Parish church

+The parish church of St Leodegar is not a listed building, but has been thoroughly researched since Sir Arthur Blomfield's extensive restoration in 1885 from the 12th century ruin.
+The Anglican parish is in the Diocese of Chichester.

 Notable people

 James Hodson (1808-1879), first class cricketer who died at Hunston Mill in 1879.

 Ellis Brown (1939-1997), professional golfer and chess IM lived in Hunston from 1945 to 1962.